Enterprise Architecture Principles

 Major change initiatives to applications and technology are driven by documented needs to enhance the University’s Strategy, Mission and Promise.

-- Value Driven Decision Making
+- Data and Value Based Decision Making

 The business value and total cost of ownership (TCO) for all technology components will be identified and agreed upon between the business stakeholder and Information Technology Services (ITS) prior to deployment or use.